China Standards for Trade

 China is in the process of significantly reforming its standardization system with a stated goal of decreasing the number of mandatory standards and employing both a top-down standards development system like the European Union and a bottom-up system like in the United States.

-China’s 2018 Standardization Law, along with subsequent implementing measures, defines a new system that includes national standards development by technical committees (TC) and allows for other standards setting processes, including processes driven by industry organizations.
+China’s 2018 Standardization Law, along with subsequent implementing measures, defines a new system that includes national standards development by technical committees (TC) and allows for other standards-setting processes, including processes driven by industry organizations.

 TCs developing national or GB standards must be accredited by the SAC.
 These TCs are comprised of members from government agencies, private industry associations, companies, and academia.

-Chinese regulators regularly issue policies calling for standards to be developed to support national economic development, and often calling for drafting and revision of large numbers of standards; in some cases, these policies provide incentives for development of certain categories of standards.
+Chinese regulators regularly issue policies calling for standards to be developed to support national economic development, and often calling for drafting and revision of large numbers of standards; in some cases, these policies provide incentives for the development of certain categories of standards.

-Under recent reforms to China’ standardization process, industry alliances are also allowed to develop association standards, which are intended to be developed in accordance with processes similar to those in market-driven standards systems like the United States.
+Under recent reforms to China’s standardization process, industry alliances are also allowed to develop association standards, which are intended to be developed in accordance with processes similar to those in market-driven standards systems like the United States.

 Some business community experts are concerned about the independence of the process for setting association standards and about potential mechanisms for association standards to become national standards.
-A common concern among U.S. businesses operating in China is the inability to participate on an equal basis as local stakeholders in standards setting processes.
+A common concern among U.S. businesses operating in China is the inability to participate on an equal basis as local stakeholders in standards-setting processes.

 Recently issued policies, including China’s 2019 Foreign Investment Law, state that foreign-invested enterprises should be able to participate on an equal basis with local firms in standardization processes, but in many industries, foreign companies do not enjoy equal treatment in practice.

 Testing, Inspection & Certification